Ericsson/cognitive-labs/projects/index.md

 # {% include icon.html icon="fa-solid  fa-graduation-cap" %} Research Labs

 Our Research activity is structured in three different labs divided by topics.
-Each of these Labs is independent and
+Each of these labs is independent but all of them follow the same guidlines to provide a high quality level in our publications, which can be found in the publications page.